The write path to compaction

 - Requests that the operating system pull newly compacted partitions into the page cache when the key cache indicates that the compacted partition is hot for recent reads.

-You can configure two types of compaction to run periodically: SizeTieredCompactionStrategy and LeveledCompactionStrategy.
+You can configure these types of compaction to run periodically: SizeTieredCompactionStrategy, DateTieredCompactionStrategy (Cassandra 2.0.11), and LeveledCompactionStrategy.

-SizeTieredCompactionStrategy is designed for write-intensive workloads, and LeveledCompactionStrategy for read-intensive workloads.
+SizeTieredCompactionStrategy is designed for write-intensive workloads, DateTieredCompactionStrategy for time-series and expiring data, and LeveledCompactionStrategy for read-intensive workloads.
 You can manually start compaction using the nodetool compact command.